What is a Multi-Class Character

 In each classes gameplay section, you will find the class’s Archetype.
 You can never multi-class into classes which contain the same Archetype.
 Finally, some classes have multiple archetypes, so keep an eye on them.

 Multi-class characters have to abide by all rules of any class they multi-class into.
-For example, a Fighter can use light, medium, and heavy armor, but a Magic-User can only cast spells while wearing no armor Thus, a Fighter\Magic-User can wear light, medium, or heavy armor, but cannot cast magical spells if they are wearing any.
+For example, a Fighter can use all armor, but a Magic-User can only cast spells while wearing light armor Thus, a Fighter\Magic-User can wear any armor, but cannot cast spells unless wearing light or lower.

 Some races have additional multi-class rules.
 For example, gnomes cannot multi-class into any class with the priest archetype.